craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

 When making changes here, not all changes can/will take effect without a restart, so expect to have to **restart Studio** for most changes to take effect

-For more information on what you can configure from the ``Global Config``, see :ref:`newIa-nav-menu-global-config`
+For more information on what you can configure from the ``Global Config``, see :ref:`nav-menu-global-config`

-.. _newIa-main-menu-tool-encryption-tool:
+.. _main-menu-tool-encryption-tool:

 ---------------
 Encryption Tool